Hiking Sticks—Benefits, Sizing and Proper Techniques

 Backroads Pro Tip

 Remember, you can always adjust the strap length if it feels too loose or too snug.
 These kinds of adjustments might seem minor, but getting everything right can lead to increased comfort throughout the hike.
+While traveling with Backroads, your Trip Leaders are happy to help you make sure you've found the right height for you.

 Proper Use On The Trail And Best Practices